CPNV-ES/NOSQL_Looper_GENJ/readme.md

 # MAW11_Looper_GEJ
 ## Description

 This is a project for the MAW11 course.
-We're supposed to rewrite this website [](https://maw-looper.mycpnv.ch)
+We're supposed to rewrite [this website](https://maw-looper.mycpnv.ch)

 ## Getting Started
 ### Prerequisites

 * Docker 4.33.0
+* PHP 8.3.11
+* Xdebug v3.3.2
+* postgres 16.4
+* pgadmin 8.11.0

 ### Configuration